Skip to main content

 Configure Background Security Improvements Enforcement Time

-Select an Enforcement Time, which will be the exact time of day that Background Security Improvements are enforced; the enforcement will be determined server-side based on the previously selected Enforcement Time Zone.
+Select an Enforcement Time, the time of day Background Security Improvements are enforced in the device’s local time zone.

 Save the configuration